Skip to content

 --no-logging

-By default, simple_depoy creates a new directory at your project's root level called simple_deploy_logs.
+By default, simple_depoy creates a new directory at your project's root level called dsd_logs.
 This directory is added to .gitignore, so it won't be pushed as part of your deployed project, and it won't be pushed to your project's repo.

 If you want to skip logging, you can pass the --no-logging flag.